 You can’t mention Saigon without mentioning its coffee culture.
-Drinking coffee and spending hours hanging out at coffees shops is in the blood of Saigonese.
-As there are many coffee shops opening everyday, coffee shops in Saigon compete with each other on the uniqueness of their concept and their drinks menu.
-However, none of them can compete the uniqueness of The Cafe Apartment on Ly Tu Trong Street.
+Drinking coffee and spending hours hanging out at coffees shops is in the blood of the Saigonese.
+Coffee shops in Saigon are in constant competition because there are so many coffee shops opening up every day.
+However, none of them can compete with the uniqueness of The Cafe Apartment on Ly Tu Trong Street.

 Two coffee shops that really caught my attention were the Loft Coffee with its gothic style and Cong Cafe (Viet Cong style coffee) with the staff dressed up in guerilla outfits.
 Both of these can be found on the 2nd floor.